petersulyok/smfc/TESTING.md

   intervals (1–2 s) let the window fill within the smoke run while the drift thread keeps feeding varying values, so the moving-average output changes across cycles.
+- `error_tolerance` and `error_tolerance_exhausted` are the only scenarios
+  with **fault injection**: a background thread renames the hwmon file of the first disk away, so the controller's `open()` fails — the deterministic, uid-independent stand-in for the `EIO` that a real `drivetemp` read returns while a disk is spinning up from STANDBY (issue #87). `error_tolerance` hides the file for 2 s out of every 5 s with `polling=1` and `error_tolerance=3`, so the streak stays inside the budget: smfc must keep running, reusing the last known good temperature of that disk and logging the recovery. `error_tolerance_exhausted` hides the file permanently with `error_tolerance=1`, so the budget runs out and the service must stop with the original exception — like `no_enforce_fan_mode`, it terminates on its own, without a `KeyboardInterrupt`.
 - During smoke tests, temperature values change gradually over time to simulate realistic thermal behavior.
 A background thread updates hwmon temperature files (for CPU, HD, NVMe) every second, applying random